BasirS/mhcXmta-datathon_project/readme.md

-# 🚇 Fair Fares NYC: Expanding Access to Affordable Transportation - \*Work In-Progress\*
+# 🚇 Fair Fares NYC: Expanding Access to Affordable Transportation

-🏆 MHC × MTA Inaugural Datathon Project
+🏆 MHC × MTA Inaugural Datathon Project 2024

-I'm analyzing Fair Fares ridership data in NYC to understand how expanding eligibility can improve access to affordable public transportation.
-I'm using data analysis and visualization techniques to identify key insights and inform policy recommendations.
-This project will allow me to develop my data analytics skills while contributing to a valuable cause.
+This comprehensive analysis explores Fair Fares ridership data in NYC to understand how expanding eligibility can improve access to affordable public transportation.
+Using advanced data analysis techniques and visualization approaches, we identify key insights to inform policy recommendations that could make public transit more equitable for all New Yorkers.

 ---
 ## 🌟 Overview
-This project explores the **Fair Fares NYC** program, which provides discounted metro cards for eligible residents.
-My goal is to analyze the impact of expanding eligibility criteria to include individuals earning up to **200% of the Federal Poverty Level (FPL)**, focusing on affordable transportation access in six key neighborhoods:
+The Fair Fares NYC program provides discounted metro cards for eligible residents, currently serving those at 120% of the Federal Poverty Level (FPL).
+Our analysis evaluates the potential impact of expanding eligibility to 200% FPL, with a focused examination of six key neighborhoods:
 - Elmhurst/Jackson Heights
 - Flushing
 - Sunset Park